Business Improvement Districts

 Proposed renewal of the Business Improvement District for Inverness

-A ballot is to be held on the proposal to renew the Business Improvement District (BID) for the Inverness City Centre for a further 5 year period from 1 April 2018 to 31 March 2023.
+A ballot was held on the proposal to renew the Business Improvement District (BID) for the Inverness City Centre for a further 5 year period from 1 April 2018 to 31 March 2023.

-The ballot will again be conducted entirely by post on behalf of the Ballot Holder, Steve Barron, who is The Highland Council’s Chief Executive, by the Independent Scrutineer, Electoral Reform Services (ERS) of 33 Clarendon Road, London N8 0NW.
+The ballot was conducted entirely by post on behalf of the Ballot Holder, Steve Barron, who is The Highland Council’s Chief Executive, by the Independent Scrutineer, Electoral Reform Services (ERS) of 33 Clarendon Road, London N8 0NW.

-A copy of this notice has been issued on 25 January 2018 by post to all eligible owners and tenants for all the properties they own or lease in the BID area.
+Ballot papers were sent to all eligible owners and tenants for all the properties they own or lease in the BID area.
+The result of the ballot is as follows